davew-msft/2019AzureMigrateYourApps/Instructor-README.md

 1. In Azure press create new resource and type 'MongoDB'
 2. Create a VM based on one of the MongoDB templates.
    1. This session used the one by Jetware
+3. Set it's IP address to static
+4. Make sure two firewall ports are open for
+   1. SSH - 22
+   2. MongoDB - 27017
-3. Once Created SSH to the VM
+5. Once Created SSH to the VM
-4. Install the MongoDB client tools
+6. Install the MongoDB client tools
    1. sudo apt install mongo-clients
-5. Download the inventory.bson and inventory.metadata.json using wget
+7. Download the inventory.bson and inventory.metadata.json using wget
-6. Restore the database using mongorestore command
+8. Restore the database using mongorestore command
-7. Create the user in the lab
+9. Create the user in the lab
    1. At the linux prompt type 'mongo'
    2. db.createUser({user: "labuser", pwd:"AzureMigrateTraining2019#", roles:[{role: "read", db:"tailwind"}]})